 Then, in the summer of 1982, when I was living in quiet Humboldt County, I got an excited phone call from my friend Mary Mayhem.
 “Its unbelievable!” said Mary.
 “There’s been all these punk rock shows with all these kids with mohawks slam-dancing and stage-diving and bouncing off walls!
 Its wild!”

 Well, this slightly irritated me.
 Because, in fact, Huey Newton was a violent, crack-dealing, murdering lunatic.
 No hero in my book.
 And the same goes for George Jackson.
-In fact, Jackson’s book was actually ghost-written by Fay Stender, who later repudiated her own bullshit after she got shot and paralyzed for life by one of Jackson’s thugs for, allegedly “betraying the revolution.”
+In fact, Jackson’s book was actually ghost-written by Fay Stender (a Berkeley activist), who later repudiated her own bullshit after she got shot and paralyzed for life by one of Jackson’s thugs for, allegedly “betraying the revolution.”

 So I submitted a column for the next issue of MAXIMUM ROCKNROLL, mildly chiding them for glorifying this thug Huey Newton, and laying out the real story about Jackson’s book.